smogon/pokemon-showdown/README.md

 Replace `USER` with the username that you would like to become an Administrator.

 This username must be registered.
-If you do not have a registered Pokémon Showdown account, you can create one using [the registration form][4].
+If you do not have a registered account, you can create one using the Register button in the settings menu (it looks like a gear) in the upper-right of Pokémon Showdown.

 Once you're an administrator, you can promote/demote others easily with the `/admin`, `/leader`, `/mod`, etc commands.